afischer211/eap6-plugin/README.markdown

    addition to what is already declared.
 Multiple dictionary files can be defined.
 Later declared dictionary files override identical definions in earlier files.

+ - `encoding`: Charset-encoding for read and write of files.

+ - `verbose`: Extended debug-messages.

  - `isSubdeployment`: If true, this project is a sub-deployment of an EAR file.
 A `jboss-subdeployment.xml` will be generated instead of `jboss-deployment-structure.xml`.
 This project should be listed as a